 Australia is a popular destination for many foreigners from around the world to move too.
 In particular, it is a popular place for citizens of France to move...

-Studying abroad is a big financial investment for students.
-Research carried out by Wise, the global technology company building the best way to move money around the world, has shown just how costly it can be.
-This revealed that international students studying in the US overpay 437 million dollars annually in money transfer fees — averaging $572 per student.
+Wise, the global technology company building the best way to move and manage money around the world, has revealed the true cost of studying abroad for students.
+Research carried out by Wise revealed that international students studying in Australia overpay more than $280 million AUD annually in money transfer fees — averaging $515 per student.

-With the number of international students showing no signs of slowing down, Wise has put together a ranking of the most expensive destinations to study abroad, both in terms of tuition costs and money stand to lose to money transfer fees.
-Shockingly, international students across these 10 countries overpay approximately $1,1 million annually in fees.
+With the number of students opting to study abroad showing no signs of slowing down, Wise has put together a ranking of the most expensive destinations to study abroad, both in terms of tuition costs and money being lost to transfer fees.
+Shockingly, international students across these 10 destinations overpay approximately $1.69 billion annually in fees.

 We’ve taken into account the cost of tuition, average spending on other educational costs and the average amount of savings on cross-currency payments if students used alternative money transfer providers instead of more old school (read: more expensive, less transparent) options like banks.

 💰 Total Education Cost: $42,124.80 per school year

 🛑 Loss on transfer fees: $686.63 per student; overall $651,281,601

 The USA is a top destination for studying abroad, hosting thousands of students from overseas each year.
 The country is home to some of the world's most prestigious universities, including Ivy League schools such as Harvard, Yale, and Princeton.